QiMeng-MuPa: Mutual-Supervised Learning for Sequential-to-Parallel Code Translation

 \section{Conclusion}

-In this paper, we propose a novel framework, Mutual-Supervised Learning (MuSL), for sequential-to-parallel code translation.
-Our framework addresses key challenges in the field, including the scarcity of parallel corpora and the need for functional equivalence verification in translation.
-By integrating two mutually enhancing models, the Translator and the Tester, our MuSL framework iteratively improves both translation accuracy and unit test generation quality.
-Experimental results demonstrate that MuSL can substantially enhance the performance of base models.
-Qwen2.5-Coder with MuSL outperforms state-of-the-art methods by 1.56 and 6.92 in BLEU and CodeBLEU, respectively, and both Qwen2.5-Coder and Llama3 achieves Pass@k performance comparable to DeepSeek-R1 and GPT-4.1.
+In this paper, we propose a novel framework, QiMeng-MuPa, for sequential-to-parallel code translation.
+The framework addresses key challenges in the field, including the scarcity of parallel corpora and the need for functional equivalence verification in translation.
+By integrating two mutually enhancing models, the Translator and the Tester, QiMeng-MuPa iteratively improves both translation accuracy and unit test generation quality.
+Experimental results demonstrate that QiMeng-MuPa can substantially enhance the performance of base models.
+Qwen2.5-Coder with QiMeng-MuPa outperforms state-of-the-art methods by 1.56 and 6.92 in BLEU and CodeBLEU, respectively, and both Qwen2.5-Coder and Llama3 achieves Pass@k performance comparable to DeepSeek-R1 and GPT-4.1.
 Furthermore, our approach helps fill the gap in CUDA dataset availability and contributes a verified dataset of 10,563 parallel functions in CUDA and C, complete with automatically generated unit tests.